hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003_compressed.md

 *`grabSomeLeadingRecords: X` on `SelectForwardFromTo` fetches records slightly before start key (useful for overlapping time-series).*

-**Modifying during iteration:** Pass `true` as `AsReadVisibilityScope` to read from snapshot prior to modifications (available for Select and Interational selections).
+**Modifying during iteration:** Pass `true` as `AsReadVisibilityScope` to read from snapshot prior to modifications (available for all selection/iteration types via AsReadVisibilityScope: true, default is false).

 ```csharp
 tran.SynchronizeTables("events");